South Allegheny Middle/Senior High School

 South Allegheny Middle/High School is part of the South Allegheny School District located in Allegheny County, Pennsylvania.
-The building houses both middle school students (grades 7 and 8) and high school students (grades 9 through 12).
+The building houses both middle school students (grades 6 through 8) and high school students (grades 9 through 12).
 The school serves students from Glassport, Port Vue, Liberty, Lincoln, and parts of Elizabeth.

 The school provides all of its students with curriculum aligned to Pennsylvania standards, as well as the opportunity to attend Steel Center Vocational Technical School.

 History

 District

 South Allegheny school district was formed in 1966 with the merger of Port Vue-Liberty School District, Lincoln Boro School District and Glassport School District.

 Mascot and school colors

 With the announcement of the planned Port-Vue Liberty and Glassport merger; there was speculation as to which school's mascot and colors would be used for the new South Allegheny School District.
 Port Vue-Liberty had their royal blue and gold Bulldogs.
 Glassport had their red and black Gladiators.
 It is thought that the mascot was determined by the outcome of a football game between Port-Vue Liberty and Glassport in which the Glassport Gladiators won.
 The colors are thought to be determined in a similar way with the losing team's colors being chosen as South Allegheny's school colors.